P=W conjectures for character varieties with symplectic resolution: Moduli spaces for vs

-which is obtained as affine GIT quotient with respect to simultaneous conjugation by $\Gl_n$.
-Via the nonabelian Hodge correspondence, the action of $\Gamma$ on $\MDolSl$ corresponds to the algebraic action of the characters $\Hom(\pi_1(C), \pm 1)$ which acts on $\MBSl$ by multiplication (changing the signs of the matrices $A_j$, $B_j$'s).
+Via the non-abelian Hodge correspondence $\Psi$, the action of $\Gamma$ on $\MDolSl$ corresponds to the algebraic action of the characters $\Hom(\pi_1(C), \ZZ/n\ZZ)$ which acts on $\MBSl$ by multiplication (changing the signs of the matrices $A_j$, $B_j$'s as in \eqref{eq:charactervar}).

 The multiplication map $\Sl_n \times \Gm \to \Gl_n$ induces the \'{e}tale cover $\MBSl \times (\CC^{*})^{2g} \to \MDolGl$ with Galois group $\Gamma$.
 Therefore, the analogue of (\ref{eq:cohomMGLDol}) holds